esteinborn/github-for-cats/outline.md

  - Following people
  - More

-## Terminology
- - Repo
- - Branch
- - Clone
- - COmmit
- - Pull (maybe drop in favor of keeping simpler and just do forking)
- - Fork (Metaphor: photocopying, clone)

 ## Creating your First Repo

-Create GH account
+ - Create GH account
-Install GitHub GUI (windows and MAc)
+ - Install GitHub GUI (windows and MAc)
-Add Username
+ - Add Username
-Copy in existing project
+ - Copy in existing project
-Publish it
+ - Publish it
-Done
+ - Done

-## Creating your SEcond Repo
+## Creating your Second Repo

-Copy in existing project
+ - Copy in existing project
-Publish it
+ - Publish it
-Done.
+ - Done.

 ## Creating your third repo

-Getting the picture?
+ - Getting the picture?

 ## GitHub makes VC Easy